zio/zio-schema/docs/overview/understanding.md

 ## Getting started

-To get started, first you need to understand that a ZIO-Schema is basically built-up from these three sealed traits:
+To get started, first you need to understand that a ZIO Schema is basically built-up from these three sealed traits:
 - `Record[R]`
 - `Enum[A]`